 During a cupping massage, your therapist will light a flammable substance such as alcohol, herbs, or paper in a cup.
 When the cup is warmed and the fire goes out, the warmed cups are applied to your body.
 These heated, upside-down cups produce a gentle suction, also known as negative pressure, on those specific areas.
 The cupping increases blood circulation in the skin and muscles, creating a change in the connectivity, in turn helping the tissue to heal and alleviating related chronic pain.
 The cups are generally left in place for up to 15 minutes.
 The massage therapist will then administer oil or lotion to facilitate smooth, gliding movements with the cups.
-Another method of cupping uses a rubber pump instead of fire to create the vacuum.
-Other therapists use silicone cups, which they can move from place to place on your skin to produce a massage-like effect.
+Another method of cupping uses a rubber pump instead of fire to create a vacuum.
+Other therapists use silicone cups, which can move from place to place on your skin to produce a massage-like effect.

 Other types of cupping include:

-- Needle Cupping - needle is placed into an acupressure point, and the cup is placed over it
+- Needle Cupping - a needle is placed into an acupressure point, and the cup is placed over it

 - Moxa Cupping - involves lighting the mugwort herb, using it to heat acupoints to break blockages of energy or blood